disfated/BigBit/README.md

 1 x 2<sup>4</sup> + 0 x 2<sup>3</sup> + 1 x 2<sup>2</sup> + 1 x 2<sup>1</sup> + 1 x 2<sup>0</sup>

 And the series of coefficient can be represented as `10111` in binary, where each digit represents the value of 1 bit.
-Maximum value that can be represent is `11111` i.e. 31.
+Maximum value that can be represented is `11111` i.e. 31.
 But as it takes at least 1 byte (8 bits) in memory to represent this number, the maximum number a byte can represent is 255.

 ### BigBit format